Linocut Printmaking 101

 • Intaglio is a type of printmaking where texture is used to hold ink, often in recessed areas in the matrix.
 This includes, etching, drypoint, mezzotint, aquatint, photogravure, and collagraph (collagraph can also be printed as relief)

-• Planographic refers to types of printmaking where there is no raised or lowered areas and the separation between printing and not printing is caused by stencils or chemical processes.
+• Planographic refers to types of printmaking where there are no raised or lowered areas and the separation between printing and not printing is caused by stencils or chemical processes.
 These include screenprinting, lithography, cyanotype, pochoir, etc.

 Beyond those four categories, there are certain studies that are often grouped under “print-adjacent” and these include paper making, marbling, and bookbinding.